mat194/Cefiderocol-Meta-analysis/README.md

 ```
 Choose where to save it locally and click **Create Project**.
 RStudio will handle the clone, and open the repo in a new session.
-Open and run `Script.R` and run it.
+Open and run `Script.R`.
 This script will:
 - Load the data
 - Perform the meta-analyses
 - Generate forest plots, funnel plots, and influence diagnostics for each outcome